Mark Price: Personal life

 Price's father Denny was a successful player at Oklahoma and for the Phillips 66ers, before becoming a college coach for Sam Houston State and Phillips University.
 His younger brother Brent played ten seasons in the NBA.
 His daughter Caroline had a short stint in professional tennis after playing for the North Carolina Tar Heels.
-His son Josh plays college basketball for Trevecca (2021-2022), after attending and playing two years for Liberty Flames.
+His son Josh played college basketball for Trevecca (2021–2022), after attending and playing two years for Liberty Flames.
+Price is a Christian and attends church.

 Coaching career

 Mark Price began his coaching career during the 1998–99 basketball season as a community coach under head coach and friend Joe Marelle at Duluth High School for the varsity boys team.
 After Marelle discovered he had non-Hodgkin's lymphoma, Price became a primary factor in the team's return trip to the final four of the class 5A GHSA state tournament.
 It was the first time Duluth High School returned to this point in the state tournament in 16 years.
 Price then went on to be an assistant coach to Bobby Cremins at Georgia Tech during the 1999–2000 season.

-After Cremins retired from coaching at Georgia Tech, Price then went on the following year to be the head coach at Whitefield Academy in Atlanta for the 2000–01 season leading the team to a 27-5 record and the final eight teams of the state Class A tournament, a 20 win improvement over the prior season and 27 win improvement two seasons before Price arrived.
+After Cremins retired from coaching at Georgia Tech, Price then went on the following year to be the head coach at Whitefield Academy in Atlanta for the 2000–01 season leading the team to a 27–5 record and the final eight teams of the state Class A tournament, a 20 win improvement over the prior season and 27 win improvement two seasons before Price arrived.
 NBA player Josh Smith also played at Whitefield Academy the same season Price was coach.

 In 2002, Price won the Coach Wooden "Keys to Life" Award.

 In 2003, Price was a consultant for the NBA's Denver Nuggets.
 He then became an NBA television analyst and color commentator for both the Cleveland Cavaliers and the Atlanta Hawks.

 In March 2006, Price was named the inaugural head coach of the Australian NBL's South Dragons, a new franchise for the 2006–07 season.
 Despite the Dragons featuring NBL Rookie of the Year Joe Ingles and four time Olympian Shane Heal they began the season 0-5 and Price was fired.
 Price and Heal exchanged criticisms in the Australian press after Heal was named as his successor.